Anchor text is text marked with hyperlink tags that links to another page on your own website or to a page on another website.

-Anchor text, also known as 'link text', is one of the least understood aspects of SEO.
+It’s also known as ‘link text’ and it’s one of the least understood aspects of SEO.
 This article explains what anchor text is and how to use it.

 But as you’ll discover below, there’s much more to anchor text than that.